globus-gladier/gladier/docs/examples.rst

 ###############

 Another thing we need to run flows are an endpoint to run the funcx-functions on.
 There is a tutorial endpoint that can be used but it is generally preferred to set up a funcx-endpoint.
 Follow the instructions `here <https://funcx.readthedocs.io/en/latest/endpoints.html>`_ to set up your own endpoint.
+Once an endpoint has been configured, you can list all the endpoints you have using
+``funcx-endpoint list``.
+To start an endpoint, use ``funcx-endpoint start <endpoint-name>``.

 Example Flows
 --------------